lucasantoniooficial/lohm/README.md

 php artisan lohm:new version 0.1.1
 ```

-When you run this command, a new file with the desired version will be added to every model inside of your migrations, and the contents of the last version will be added as a base to the new version.
+When you run this command, a new file with the desired version will be added to every table inside of your migrations, and the contents of the last version will be added as a base to the new version.

 ### Running migrations
 If you want to run the migrations, simply run `lohm:migrate`, this will get the latest version of your migrations and run them.
 Since we keep in cache what is currently in the database, we compare the missing fields and make the changes accordingly.
 But beware that some operations can break the database, such as removing fields that are required for foreign keys, or adding values to foreign keys that don't match.